ClojureBridge/organizing/People,-Subcommittees,-and-GTD.md

 ### Major Curriculum Contributors
 These folks are good to talk to if you have questions, comments, or thoughts about the curriculum.
 Or just submit a pull request!
 * Steven!
-Ragnarok
+Ragnarök
 * Alex Chaffee
-* Lots of other people?
+* Other people!

 ### Social Media Doers
 Mary Jenn now has keys to the Facebook page and is collecting success stories of RailsBridge students, teachers, and volunteers.